Table of Contents

 The Workers’ Compensation Appeals Board will first have to approve the attorney’s fees after considering the following factors:

-- The responsibility assumed by the attorney
+- The responsibility assumed by the attorney.

-- Care exercised in representing the client
+- Level of care exercised in representing the client.

-- Time involved
+- Time involved.

-- Results obtained
+- Results obtained.

 Factors That Affect Lawyer Fees For Worker Compensation